Easy, High-Quality Photography

-Intellectual property is one of the best assets that you can have to make a passive income.
+Intellectual property is one of the best assets that you can have to make passive income.

-The idea of an intellectual property asset is that you put in the work to produce the asset up front so that you can reap the benefits later as you can make money year after year as the intellectual property is being used and enjoyed by others.
+Ideally, you work to produce the intellectual property asset upfront so that you can reap the benefits later, making money year after year as the intellectual property is being used and enjoyed by others.

-Photographers used to make and still make pictures by commision.
-This means that a client will ask a photographer to take pictures at a wedding or on some other occasion or maybe make a portrait.
+Photographers sometimes make pictures by commission.
+A client will ask a photographer to take pictures at a wedding or on some other occasion or maybe make a portrait.
 Stock photography started when photographers were still printing images on paper.
-After doing commissioned work they were left with some prints that were not used by the client because they were not relevant.
+After doing commissioned work, they were left with some prints that were not used by the client because they were not relevant.

-For example, a picture of a beautiful tree, taken on a wedding, was not appreciated by the client and was therefore discarded.
-Photographers started to sell these pictures to agencies that would re-sell them to newspapers magazines or other printed media.
+For example, if a client didn't appreciate a picture of a beautiful tree taken at a wedding, instead of discarding the photo, the photographer might sell these pictures to agencies that would re-sell them to newspapers, magazines, or other printed media.

 So can anyone be a stock photographer?